Whether you’re looking to challenge yourself physically or mentally, individually or as a team, Caving offers a multitude of opportunities to grow.

 Please note that food and accommodation is not provided.

-The minimum age for the Horizontal Caving Course is 12 years.
+The minimum age for the Adventure Tour is 12 years.
+The minimum age for the Explorer Tour is 10 years.

 Generally speaking, fitness is more of a concern than size.
 However, all participants must wear a safety harness which has a maximum waist size of 46" (116 cm) and a maximum leg size of 33" (84 cm).
 If you have any concerns about size please don't hesitate to contact us.

 We provide all of the necessary caving equipment including coveralls, kneepads, gloves, helmet & headlamp, harness & safety lanyard, and backpack.
 The backpack will be shared by two people and will not go into the cave.
-We will also provide you with a Clif Bar energy bar, and a 500mL bottle of water (in a reusable bottle that is yours to keep).

 Footwear must be closed-toe and should have a sturdy tread.
 Hiking boots or shoes are best, but a sturdy running shoe will also work.
-Other options include rubber boots or winter boots (in the winter)
+Other options include rubber boots or winter boots (in the winter).

 The cave is 5 degrees celsius, so warm clothing is recommended.
 Imagine what you would wear if you had to spend a few hours in a refrigerator.
 We recommend long pants, long sleeves, a warm sweater, hoodie or jacket.
 Synthetic fabrics are best as they will keep you warm even if you get wet.